amirhnajafiz/2pc/README.md

 ### 2PL

 Each server has a local lock for input transactions.
 If a lock is being set, then the input transaction will be aborted.
 Otherwise, the server accepts the input transaction.
 The lock table is a key-value map that tells wheter a record is being used by the processor or not.
+The logs will also be stored in MongoDB cluster to be persistant.

 ### WAL